Market Your Listings with One Core Element in Mind

 - Hire a pro to take photos.
 Real estate photographers put homes in their best light and often use the latest tech for creating virtual tours and drone videos.

-- Add the standard data to the MLS and verify accuracy of information.
+- Add the standard data to the MLS and verify the accuracy of information.

 - Write a brief property description highlighting the key features.
 This and the headline are where you want to use your creative copywriting skills to help your listing stand out.